-4.3 Rule Variations - Major Baseball
+8. Rule Variations - Major Baseball

-- 1) Every player on a team roster will participate in each game for a minimum of nine (9) defensive outs.
-Every player must play a minimum of 1 inning (3 defensive outs) at an infield position.
-If for any reason this cannot be accomplished (e.g., 10 run rule), then that player shall start the next game, and play the uncompleted requirement and the requirement for this game before being removed. - 2) A player may not sit for 2 consecutive innings. - 3) Time Limit and Curfew: No new inning may start after 2 hours.
+- Every player on a team roster will participate in each game for a minimum of nine (9) defensive outs.
+If for any reason this cannot be accomplished (e.g., 10 run rule), then that player shall start the next game, and play the uncompleted requirement and the requirement for this game before being removed.
+Managers shall provide "equal" playing time during the regular season.
+Twelve (12) defensive outs and six (6) defensive outs in the infield is recommended for the regular season. - b.
+A player may not sit for 2 consecutive innings. - c.
+Time Limit and Curfew: No new inning may start after 2 hours.
 However, if the result would be a tie game (see LLOR 4.10-4.12), there is sufficient light, and the field is available, then the game may be continued.
 Games shall not extend beyond 3 hours if no game scheduled behind.
-No inning shall start after 8:15 on a non-lighted field. - 3.1) Playoff Modification in league playoffs, to encourage complete games, no new inning may start after 2 hours and 15 minutes.
-All other time and curfew rules remain unchanged. - 4) Players of League Age 9/10 may only play Major Baseball with prior approval from Players Agent. - 5) NLLL has decided not to adopt LLOR 4.10 (e) that if after three innings (2 1/2 if it is the home team), the team that is behind by 15 runs must concede the game.
+No inning shall start after 8:15 on a non-lighted field. - d.
+Players of League Age 9/10 may only play Major Baseball with prior approval from Players Agent. - e.
+Mercy rules for BB Majors: 15 runs after 3 innings; 10 runs after 4 innings; 8 runs after 5 innings - b.
+Managers will exchange lineups at the plate meeting.
+These lineups will include planned defensive alignments for the first 4 innings, in order to validate minimum play requirements.
+When situations result in changes to the planned alignments, managers will communicate updates at the inning change.
+Managers are still expected to meet minimum play requirements by the end of the 4th inning, or else be subject to follow-up discipline.
+In rare cases, such as injuries or pitching issues, a team may not meet MPT by the end of the 4th inning.
+In these cases, necessary changes must be made before beginning the 5th.

-4.4 Rule Variations - Minor Baseball
+9. Rule Variations - Minor Baseball